alexmanrique/blog/_posts/2018-09-22-improving-jpa-queries.md

 <property name="hibernate.use_sql_comments" value="true"/>
 ```

-and in the log4j.properties I added also the following lines:
+and in the <a href="https://docs.oracle.com/cd/E29578_01/webhelp/cas_webcrawler/src/cwcg_config_log4j_file.html">log4j.properties</a> I added also the following lines:

 ```
 # basic log level for all messages